-It’s Premier League Matchday 4 and BetVictor Brand Ambassador Michael Owen is back to preview each game to see if he can land more winning tips.
+It’s football Premier League Matchday 4 and BetVictor Brand Ambassador Michael Owen is back to preview each game to see if he can land more winning tips.

 Chelsea to win HT/FT